Shipping on time is critical to growth!

+Resources can be work centers, departments, or individuals.
 It does not take into account any resource constraints.
-Instead, it relies on the current work times or lead times of the production flow, backward scheduling assignments to each resource.
-Resources can be work centers, departments, or individuals.
+Instead, it relies on the current work times or lead times of the production flow backward scheduling assignments to each resource.

 While this is one approach to take, it’s often discouraged because it fails to consider the existing workloads or commitments of the resources.

-Thus, though you might use infinite scheduling calculations to determine how many labor or machine hours you need to complete a project, you are not sure if those hours are actually available.
+Thus, though you might use infinite scheduling calculations to determine how many labor or machine hours you need to complete a project, you are unsure if those hours are available.
 This leads to overscheduling, which lowers efficiency along with morale.

 The upside?
-It shows businesses where they need more capacity or where teams are stretched too thin.
+It shows businesses needing more capacity or where teams are stretched too thin.
 Then, they can allocate more resources to those areas to meet the time requirements.

 Still, it’s not recommended to use infinite scheduling solely when loading your shop floor.
 Instead, finite scheduling offers a more realistic approach.

 With finite scheduling, a scheduling manager will recognize and consider how new orders will affect the current production capacity.
 Then, the scheduler can adjust timelines as required without changing the priority of any existing work.

 To do so, the scheduler takes each operation in a work order and inserts it into an available block of time on a resource.